ndswecker/from-the-ashes/01 - Lore/Death of Abimelech - True.md

 The land remembers, and withers still.
 Only the red blooms of the sagebrush mark this circle out as a monument to humankind’s brutality.

 As the massacre drew to an end, only a handful remained.
-A select few were chosen to kept alive, and set aside for interrogation, barter, sex-trafficing, or cruelty.
+A select few were chosen to be kept alive, and set aside for interrogation, barter, sex-trafficing, or cruelty.
 Among them was Ruth Ginsengburg, a young elf who would one day found Elvensworth.

 Abimelech did not kill her.
 He looked upon her and saw something he wanted to possess.
 A trophy?
 A slave?
 A token of conquest he believed he deserved.